Forum for the Restoration of Democracy – Kenya: Change of leadership

 Michael Wamalwa Kijana died in London on 23 August 2003 after a long illness.
-After the funeral, FORD-Kenya elected Musikari Kombo to succeed Wamalwa, beating another FORD-Kenya MP, Dr. Mukhisa Kituyi, in the contest.
+After the funeral, FORD–Kenya elected Musikari Kombo to succeed Wamalwa, beating another FORD–Kenya MP, Dr. Mukhisa Kituyi, in the contest.
 With neither the charisma of Michael Wamalwa nor the crowd-pulling popularity of Raila Odinga, Kombo struggled to establish the party as an influential component of the ruling coalition.
 The party felt shortchanged after the death of Wamalwa, when the prized position of vice president was handed to the LDP's Moody Awori and a number of other appointments went the way of other parties.
-Kombo showed his mantle as the FORD-Kenya Chairman when he led his party MPs in rejecting their appointment to the newly reconstituted cabinet after the constitutional referendum of 2005.
-This forced President Mwai Kibaki to take Kombo and FORD-Kenya seriously and increase the number of FORD-Kenya cabinet ministers to 6 from 3 and acquire other senior civil service appointments for its party members.
+Kombo showed his mantle as the FORD–Kenya Chairman when he led his party MPs in rejecting their appointment to the newly reconstituted cabinet after the constitutional referendum of 2005.
+This forced President Mwai Kibaki to take Kombo and FORD–Kenya seriously and increase the number of FORD–Kenya cabinet ministers to 6 from 3 and acquire other senior civil service appointments for its party members.

 In March 2007, a breakaway party known as New Ford Kenya was registered by cabinet minister Soita Shitanda.
 Kituyi later joined the party.

-At the Kenyan general election, 2007, FORD-Kenya aligned with the newly created Party of National Unity led by President Kibaki.
+At the Kenyan general election, 2007, FORD–Kenya aligned with the newly created Party of National Unity led by President Kibaki.
 It ran, however, its own candidates in a number of constituencies and local authorities.
-The election results were very poor as with a quarter of constituencies not yet decided had FORD-Kenya holding only one seat.
+The election results were very poor as with a quarter of constituencies not yet decided had FORD–Kenya holding only one seat.
 Kombo's tenure ended with the party suffering through numerous court cases trying to get a new leader.
 Eventually, Moses Wetangula became the leader of the party through a national delegates congress election.

+In 2020, a faction led by the Secretary General Dr. Eseli Simiyu attempted to change the leadership of the party by calling a special NEC meeting at Radisson Blu Hotel in Nairobi.
+They installed Wafula Wamunyinyi as the party leader but the Political Party Disputes Resolution Tribunal quashed the changes.
+The party's Deputy Secretary General Millicent Abudho immediately called for a Management Committee Meeting which suspended Dr. Eseli Simiyu as the SG of the party and installed her in an acting capacity.
+The matter went to court.
+In 2021, the party held the NDC and elected new leadership, with Dr. Chris Wamalwa getting elected as the Secretary General.
+Moses Wetangula was reelected as the party leader unopposed.
+In April 2023, the party elected Dr. John Chikati as its Secretary General following the appointment of his predecessor as the Chief Administrative Secretary.

 Governing body

-As gazetted on 30th of November 2021, the Registrar of Political Parties in Kenya gave notice that FORD-Kenya made changes to its governing body.
+As gazetted on 30 November 2021, the Registrar of Political Parties in Kenya gave notice that FORD–Kenya made changes to its governing body.